Natural Lemon Citrine vs Heated Amethyst: What’s the Difference?

 | Unheated Smoky Lemon Citrine |

 Citrine is a yellow variety of quartz crystal and has a Mohs hardness of 7.
 Also called lemon citrine and (sometimes lemon quartz), it is known in the metaphysical realm for its ability to promote prosperity and abundance.
 Energetically, it helps dissipate negativity and promotes optimism.
 Citrine aids in manifestation by inspiring confidence and motivation, and by aligning the user with his/her true will.
 Citrine is linked with the sun and acts on the solar plexus chakra.
+Unlike heated-amethyst citrine, lemon citrine does not require energetic cleansing.
+It is a stubbornly positive stone, inspiring a positive outlook and an, "I can" attitude.

 How Citrine Forms: Three Common Pathways